zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

   - setup
   - hardware
 ---
 Immersing into the virtual world is exciting and mysterious.
-However, before experienceing the virtual world, you need to install the virtual reality hardware.
+However, before diving into it, you need to install the virtual reality hardware.
 This post will give you straightforward guidelines to set-up virtual reality hardware based on HTC-Vive-Pro.
 {: style="text-align: justify;"}
 # 1. Download & install ViveProSetup.exe
 First, you should download _ViveProSetup.exe_ software from [here](https://www.vive.com/setup/vive-pro/){: target="_blank"} and install it on your system.
 You need to create an account in order to login to STEAM.